Profit Margin Squeeze: More Tightening

 The latest ratio is at the 94th percentile of the 793 data points in this series, down from the 96th percentile last month.
 The interim high since the 2008 peak was the 99th percentile in April of 2011, but on a percentile basis, the ratio had essentially stalled in the mid 90th percentiles since August of last year, hovering between the 93rd and 96th percentiles.

-The Philly Fed Prices Paid Minus Prices Received Index is an extremely volatile series, which I've illustrated by using dots for the monthly data points.
+The Philly Fed Prices Paid Minus Prices Received Index is an extremely volatile series, which we've illustrated by using dots for the monthly data points.
 The volatility is so great that the value for any specific month can't be taken very seriously.
-However, to highlight the underlying pattern, I've included a 12-month moving average (MA).
+However, to highlight the underlying pattern, we've included a 12-month moving average (MA).
 The date callouts show that the comparable levels in the past were associated with inflationary peaks.
 The latest monthly ratio is at the 20th percentile of the 540 data points in this series, up from the 15th percentile last month.
 The 12-month MA is now at the 13th percentile.

 By official government metrics, the CPI and PCE, inflation is not a near-term threat.
 The Federal Reserve has worked hard following the Financial Crisis to raise the level of core inflation.
 However, their success in 2011 and 2012 has been slipping over the past several months.
 Note that the Fed uses the PCE core index as their favored metric, which has fallen to 1.26%.